MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **UserInfo.MsaId** - The globally unique user identifier for a consumer Microsoft account.

-- **UserInfo.OMSTenantId** - The tenant that a user’s subscription is tied to.
+- **UserInfo.OMSTenantId** - The tenant that a user's subscription is tied to.
 Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant.

 - **UserInfo.TimeZone** - The user's time zone relative to UTC.